This Tofu Stir Fry with Bell Peppers has a balance of sweet, savory, and spicy flavors. It is an easy healthy meal.

 - Garlic: Adds a pungent flavor.

-- Ginger: Adds spicy sweet flavor.
+- Fresh ginger: Adds sweet and spicy flavor.

 - Tamari: Since I'm gluten intolerant, I like to use tamari in place of soy sauce.
-The low sodium kind is my go-to.
+The low-sodium kind is my go-to.
 Tamari adds a salty umami flavor.

 - Maple syrup: Balances out the salty umami flavors in this dish.
 Adds sweetness.
 You can also use brown rice syrup or agave syrup.

 - Olive oil: To cook the tofu and veggies in.
-You could also use avocado oil, coconut oil or sesame oil for a nutty flavor.
+You could also use avocado oil, coconut oil, or sesame oil for a nutty flavor.

 - Salt and pepper: Watch how much salt and pepper you add.
 The tamari has a lot of sodium and the serrano pepper already adds a punch of spice.